CruxConnect/crux-docs/_product_retailer/get_skus.md

 mpn
 : (string) Manufacturer Part Number (MPN) is an identifier given to a part by the manufacturer.
 This number may be used to identify products such as car parts or computer parts that generally have sofisticated systems and readily available software for product management.

-#### Inventory array Object:
+#### Inventory List Object:

 uuid
-: (string) The Universal Unique Identifier for the Inventory array
+: (string) The Universal Unique Identifier for the Inventory List

 name
-: (string) The Name your company has given to this Inventory array
+: (string) The Name your company has given to this Inventory List

 Supplier Object: